ArtiRathod9/Python_Project/README.md

-# 📊 Python Analysis and Code – Financial Dataset Summary
+# 📊 Python Analysis and Code – Global Financial Dataset Summary

 This analysis is based on a dataset containing financial data of products across different countries and segments.
 The goal is to derive business insights and visualize performance trends using Python.